 Atmosphere:Tiny, homey, perfection for escaping winter for a few hours w/ a bottle or 3 of wine

 Menu Items: smoked chicken thighs w/ almond butter & shaved brussel sprouts, bacon-wrapped and almond stuffed dates, pork belly anything

-Accomodations: Takes great care to understand your allergies/intolerances and adapt menu items to suit your needs without compromising flavor.
-They’ll remember you next time too!
+Accommodations: Takes great care to understand your allergies/intolerances and adapt menu items to suit your needs without compromising flavor, but they’ll remember you next time too!

 The only vegan food I’ve ever had that doesn’t make me miss my meat.
 Two locations downtown offer endless colorful and nutrient-dense clean eats.
 I can spend at least 30 minutes reading the brightly hued packages and trying to figure out how they made delicious as F lemon squares out of cashews and sea salt.